Enhancement of non-Stabilizerness within Indefinite Causal Order: Preliminaries

 Consider $\cH_A$ as a finite-dimensional Hilbert space affiliated with a quantum system $A$.
 We denote $\mathscr{L}(\cH_A)$ as the space of linear operators that map $\cH_A$ onto itself, and $\mathscr{D}(\cH_A)$ represents the set of density operators on $\cH_A$.
 We call a linear map from $\mathscr{L}(\cH_A)$ to $\mathscr{L}(\cH_B)$ CPTP if it is completely positive and trace-preserving, also known as the general definition of a quantum channel $\cN_{A\to B}$.
 For a quantum channel $\cN_{A\to B}$, its Choi-Jamiołkowski state is given by $J_{\cN} \equiv \frac{1}{d_A}\sum_{i, j=0}^{d_A-1}\ketbra{i}{j} \ox \cN_{A \to B}(\ketbra{i}{j})$, where $\{|i\rangle\}_{i=0}^{d_A-1}$ is an orthonormal basis in $\cH_A$.

-The QRT of magic states~\cite{Veitch2014,Howard_2017,Seddon_2019,Heinrich_2019,Wang2018,Saxena2022,Beverland2019,Jiang2021,Seddon2021,WWS19,Haug2023,Liu2022d,Bu2023a} establishes a powerful framework to better understand magic states manipulation and quantum speedups.
+The QRT of magic states~\cite{Veitch2014,Howard_2017,Seddon_2019,Heinrich_2019,Wang2018,Saxena2022,Beverland2019,Jiang2021,Seddon2021,WWS19,Haug2023,Leone2022,Oliviero2022,Liu2022d,Bu2023a,Haug2023b,Lami2023} establishes a powerful framework to better understand magic states manipulation and quantum speedups.
 For multi-qubit systems, the free states are the stabilizer states.
 We denote $\STAB_n$ as the set of $n$-qubit stabilizer states.
 The free operations are the stabilizer operations (SO) that possess a fault-tolerant implementation in the context of FTQC.
 A detailed discussion about the stabilizer formalism can be found in Appendix~\ref{appendix:preliminaries}.
-Notably, a magic monotone called robustness of magic (RoM) for qubit states was introduced~\cite{Howard_2017,Seddon_2019,Heinrich_2019}.
+Notably, a magic monotone called robustness of magic states (RoM) for multi-qubit systems was introduced~\cite{Howard_2017,Seddon_2019,Heinrich_2019}.
 The RoM of a $n$-qubit state $\rho$ is defined as

 where $\| \Vec{q} \|_1 = \sum_i |q_i|$ denotes the minimal $\ell_1$-norm, and the minimization ranges over possible decompositions of all pure stabilizer states.
+This quantity can be calculated by the linear programming (LP) scheme developed by Seddon and Campbell~\cite{Seddon_2019}.
 We note that $\cR(\cdot)$ is faithful, i.e., $\cR(\rho) \geq 1$ and $\cR(\rho) = 1$ if and only if $\rho\in \STAB_n$.
 The free operations were further generalized into the stabilizer-preserving operations (SPO)~\cite{Ahmadi_2018} and the completely stabilizer-preserving operations (CSPO)~\cite{Seddon_2019}.
 An $n$-qubit quantum channel $\cN_{A\rightarrow B}$ is called CSPO if for any $n$-qubit reference system $R$,

 The statement is proven to be equivalent to the condition that the Choi operator of $\cN$ satisfies $J_{\cN}\in\STAB_{2n}$.
-The channel robustness of magic for an $n$-qubit quantum channel $\cN_{A\rightarrow B}$ is introduced as follows~\cite{Seddon_2019}.